 The pandemic has quickly proven how essential modern technology is.
 If it weren’t for efficient workforce management software and cloud-based software, a huge portion of the world’s businesses would have been unable to operate and millions of jobs could have potentially been lost.

 Teams have been hosting video call meetings, human resource teams have had to manage HR aspects online and clients have been given presentations using screen share.
 These tools have all been available for years, but we are now realising how indispensable they are during Covid-19.

 However, utilising what is available has shown that staff and management have been able to operate remotely, causing a lot of discussion about the change becoming permanent.
 A third of remote working staff have stated they will request to continue working from home, even after the pandemic.

 Some businesses may have been able to cope during this temporary crisis without the use of specialised software but if this change is to be permanent, it is vital for staff and management to implement a reliable HR software such as prismhr, but what exactly are the benefits?

 As staff begin to work from home more, whether it be sporadic days or every day, this will also open up a world of opportunities for candidates.
 No longer are we restricted to commutable locations and we can take on staff from anywhere in the world.

 However, this doesn’t make life easy while searching for the best candidate and filtering through others.
-HR software can provide applicant tracking systems, this can grant a platform from the beginning to the end of the onboarding process.
+The best HR Software in Dubai can provide applicant tracking systems, this can grant a platform from the beginning to the end of the onboarding process.

 The role can be advertised, applications tracked and sorted, saving HR teams from the tedious task.
 Automatic, mass messages can be generated for groups who have or have not been successful, ensuring all applicants get a response.